Utkarsh1504/DSA-Java/CONTRIBUTING.md

 - `path` needs a leading slash.
 This will be slug of the lesson
 - `title`- will be the title displayed on the `Table of Contents` and on the page itself
-- `order`- the order of which the item should appear in the table of contents. should in `<Number><Capital-letter>` format where the number corresponds to the section itself and the letter corresponds to the order of the lesson inside the section, e.g. 3B means under the section 3 and the order of the lesson will be B(second)
+- `order`- the order of which the item should appear in the table of contents.
+It should be in `<Number><Capital-letter>` format where the number corresponds to the section itself and the letter corresponds to the order of the lesson inside the section, e.g. 3B means under the section 3 and the order of the lesson will be B(second)
 - `section` - the title of the section that the article is in.
 Only the first lesson for each section will be used.
-- `description` - a one-to-three sentence summary of the lesson. used for the meta tag for social shares and SEO. if no description is given, the siteMetadata.description for the site is used.
+- `description` - a one-to-three sentence summary of the lesson.
+Used for the meta tag for social shares and SEO.
+If no description is given, the siteMetadata.description for the site is used.
 - `icon` the Font Awesome icon you want for the home page of the site

 ## Lesson